Gabon: Hostages Freed by Coup Leaders in Gabon After 20 Months

-- Former Gabonese president Ali Bongo’s wife Sylvia and son Noureddin flew with him to Luanda, Angola, last night after the family were released by coup leaders
+- Former Gabonese president Ali Bongo’s wife, Sylvia, and son, Noureddi, flew with him to Luanda, Angola, last night after the family were released by coup leaders

 - Family’s release came after human rights lawyer Francois Zimeray brought a lawsuit in the French courts against their captors alleging torture and kidnapping